openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 ### Arithmetic with Two Images: Absolute Differencing

 Image arithmetic is especially useful when applied to two images.
 As you would expect, it is possible to add two images, multiply two images, subtract one image from another, and divide one image by another.
-When performing an operation (such as addition) on two images, the first pixel of image *A* is added to the first pixel of image *B*, the second pixel of *A* is added to the second pixel of *B*, and so forth.
+When performing an arithmetic operation (such as addition) on two images, the operation is done "pixelwise": the first pixel of image *A* is added to the first pixel of image *B*, the second pixel of *A* is added to the second pixel of *B*, and so forth.
 For the purposes of this discussion, we'll assume that *A* and *B* are both monochromatic, and have the same dimensions.

 Many computer vision applications depend on being able to compare two images.
 At the basis of doing so is the arithmetic operation of *absolute differencing*, illustrated below.
 This operation is equivalent to taking the absolute value of the results when one image is subtracted from the other: *|A-B|*.
-As we shall see, absolute differencing is a key step in common workflows like frame-differencing and background subtraction.
+As we shall see, absolute differencing is a key step in common workflows like *frame differencing* and *background subtraction*.

 ![Diagram of absolute differencing](images/absolute-difference.png)

-In this illustration, we used absolute differencing to compare two 5x5 pixel images.
+In the illustration above, we have used absolute differencing to compare two 5x5 pixel images.
 From this, it's clear that the greatest difference occurs in their lower-right pixels.

 Absolute differencing is accomplished in just a line of code, using the ofxOpenCv addon: